 A MISSIONARY TO...PHILADELPHIA?

 Read about Dave's heart and vision for church planting.

 Dave grew up as a pastor’s son in an evangelical Christian denomination, and from his teen years he was earnest in his faith and active in ministry.
 After college, an interest in Reformed theology led him to attend Westminster Seminary California in Escondido, CA. There he was blessed to meet a fellow student named Elizabeth who was pursuing a degree in biblical studies.
 After they both graduated and were married in 2002, Dave & Elizabeth moved to Grand Rapids, MI, and there they both did more theological study at Calvin Theological Seminary with Elizabeth finishing a Th.M. in Old Testament in 2010 and Dave finally completing a Ph.D. in Historical Theology in 2016.
 Dave’s first pastoral call was to serve as the church planter of Pilgrim Presbyterian Church (OPC) in Dover, NH.
 In 2015 their family moved to the Philadelphia area when Dave began serving as RHM for the Presbytery of Philadelphia.
-The Holmlunds have four children—Zach, Ezra, Evie and Ben—and are currently living in North Wales, PA.
+The Holmlunds have five children—Zach, Ezra, Evie, Ben and Cora—and are currently living in Fort Washington, PA.